HS4 carburetor tuning on Austin Mini

 Op 05

-Check that the throttle valve shaft pivots correctly.
+Check that the accelerator valve shaft pivots correctly.

 Op 06